 Available-for-sale financial assets are initially recognised at fair value, which is the cash consideration including any transaction costs, and measured subsequently at fair value with gains and losses being recognised in the statement of comprehensive income, except for impairment losses and foreign exchange gains and losses, until the financial asset is derecognised.
 Management makes judgement at each reporting date to determine whether available for sale investments are impaired.
 These investments are impaired when the carrying value is greater than the recoverable amount and there is objective evidence of impairment.
 If an available-for-sale financial asset is determined to be impaired, the cumulative gain or loss previously recognised in the statement of comprehensive income is recognised in the statement of income.
-Interest is calculated using the effective interest method, and foreign currency gains and losses on monetary assets classified as available-for-sale are recognised in the statement of income.
-Dividends on available-for-sale equity instruments are recognised in the statement of income when the Group's right to receive payment is established.
+Interest is calculated using the effective interest method, and foreign currency gains and losses on monetary assets classified as available-for-sale are recognised in the statement of income when the Group's right to receive payment is established.
 Where fair value cannot be determined, cost was used.